Floorp-Projects/Floorp/intl/docs/dataintl.rst

 The API will return the following calendar information for a given locale code:

 * firstDayOfWeek
-    an integer in the range 1=Sunday to 7=Saturday indicating the day considered the first day of the week in calendars, e.g. 1 for en-US, 2 for en-GB, 1 for bn-IN
+    an integer in the range 1=Monday to 7=Sunday indicating the day considered the first day of the week in calendars, e.g. 7 for en-US, 1 for en-GB, 7 for bn-IN
 * minDays
     an integer in the range of 1 to 7 indicating the minimum number of days required in the first week of the year, e.g. 1 for en-US, 4 for de
 * weekend
-    an array with values in the range 1=Sunday to 7=Saturday indicating the days of the week considered as part of the weekend, e.g. [1, 7] for en-US and en-GB, [1] for bn-IN (note that "weekend" is *not* necessarily two days)
+    an array with values in the range 1=Monday to 7=Sunday indicating the days of the week considered as part of the weekend, e.g. [6, 7] for en-US and en-GB, [7] for bn-IN (note that "weekend" is *not* necessarily two days)

 Those bits of information should be especially useful for any UI that works with calendar data.